home-assistant/home-assistant.io/source/_integrations/jewish_calendar.markdown

 ha_integration_type: integration
 ---

-The Jewish Calendar (`jewish_calendar`) integration displays a variety of information related to the Jewish Calendar as a variety of sensors.
+The Jewish Calendar (`jewish_calendar`) integration displays a variety of information about the current day related to the Jewish Calendar as a variety of sensors, and offers services to return information about other days.

 ## Configuration